Blue Hour Photography Essentials: Tips & Tricks for Beginners

 how to calculate blue hour

 The exact time will vary depending on your location and the season, as it is affected by latitude, longitude, and altitude.
-However, a general rule of thumb is that this hour occurs approximately 20-30 minutes before sunrise and after sunset.

 Several websites and smartphone apps can help you calculate the twilight time based on your location and the current date.